ahzhezhe/terraform-generator/README.md

 ```

 ### **Blocks**
-Block's arguments are not typed, please refer to official Terraform documentation on what arguments can be supplied.
+Some block's arguments are not typed, please refer to official Terraform documentation on what arguments can be supplied.

 ```typescript
 tfg.provider('aws', {